gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslPredCorrRTheta.md

 **Parameters:**

-* `mapping` The mapping function from the logical index range to the physical index range.
+* `mapping` The mapping function from the logical domain to the physical domain.
 * `advection_solver` The advection operator.
 * `builder` The spline builder for the computation of the RHS and the advection field.
 * `rhs_evaluator` The evaluator of B-splines for the RHS.